Zeke Mazurek

 David "Zeke" Mazurek (died October 30, 2010) was a Canadian fiddler based in Prince Edward County, Ontario who performed and recorded traditional and popular music across Canada with several musical groups.

 Career

 In 1976 Mazurek performed as part of the band Prairie Oyster.
 In the 1980s he was a member of the folk group Stringband; in 1980 the group performed at the Vancouver Folk Festival.
-Mazurek continued to performed in southern Ontario throughout the 1980s and 1990s.
+Mazurek continued to perform in southern Ontario throughout the 1980s and 1990s.